Cale-Torino/Radxa_Pi_Zero_TAK_Server/README.md

 Leverange the low power but powerful RAM and CPU specs of the Radxa Pi Zero in order to run TAK server for small to medium traffic.

-This project needs to always remain affardable (like the old Raspberry Pi boards).
+This project needs to always remain affordable (like the old Raspberry Pi boards).

 Try get the most specs for the lowest price point where the server will run reliably.